A touch of Vietnam in Lübeck

 Less is more

-Sitting in cozy wing chairs with a cup of tea, Linh An tells me that she taught herself most of the skills.
-She is a serious and thoughtful young person who can spend hours immersed in specialist literature.
+Sitting in comfortable armchairs with a cup of tea, Linh An tells me that she taught herself most of her skills.
+She is a serious and thoughtful young woman who can immerse herself in specialist literature for hours.
 Her intensive self-study is far from over.
-Linh An is currently working with the so-called “lost wax casting” method.
-This lost wax casting is a thousand-year-old technique for producing delicate pieces of jewelry.
-She simply enjoys trying things out and has now developed her own individual style.
-The young designer recently completed a three-month training course in South Vietnam.
-She considers it a great privilege to be able to draw from both cultures.
-Linh An rummages through illustrated books and books on Asian art and thinks about how she can incorporate traditional motifs and centuries-old stories from her family’s homeland into her unique pieces.
-All traces of the creation process bear Linh An’s signature and form the basis for unique creations made of silver and high-carat gold.
-These delicate beauties are allowed to be imperfect and tell their own story.
+Currently, Linh An is working with the so-called "lost wax casting" method.
+This lost-wax casting technique is thousands of years old and used to create delicate jewelry.
+She simply enjoys experimenting and has thus developed her own unique style.
+The young designer recently completed a three-month advanced training course in South Vietnam.

 Design in the Dornse